-Transfer credit from an accredited institution may be considered if the courses have a grade of C or better, are less than 10 years old, and are applicable to the general education component, academic concentration and/or professional requirements.
-A maximum of 60 credit hours are applicable for transfer into undergraduate education programs.
+Credit is transferable from an accredited institution if the courses have a grade of C or better, are less than 10 years old, and are applicable to the general education component, academic concentration and/or professional requirements.
+A maximum of 60 credit hours are accepted for transfer into all undergraduate teacher education programs; TESOL teacher candidates may transfer up to 90 credit hours.
 It is the responsibility of Niagara University to verify student competence in the academic concentration recommended for state certification.
 For this reason, a substantial part of the academic concentration in which certification is requested must be completed at Niagara University.